gurusupriya/InterviewGenie_AI-Powered-Mock-Interview-Platform/README.md

 **Step 2: Run the Container**

-`docker run -p 8501:8501 InterviewGenie_AI-Powered-Mock-Interview-Platform`
+`docker run -p 8501:8501 InterviewGenie_AI-Powered-Mock-Interview-Platform .`

 After running the container, open your browser and visit: